TransformationToolContest/ttc_website/README.md

 ## Installation
 To modify the source code, you'll need to install Ruby, Ruby Gems and Bundler.
-After that clone this Git repository, and run `bundle install` in the resulting directory.
+After that, clone this Git repository, and run `bundle install` in the resulting directory.

-To run the development server, use `middleman`.
-To build a static site ready for deployment, use `middleman build`.
-To deploy to Dropbox, use `./deploy.sh` (but note this makes assumptions about the path to which the site will be deployed).
+The following workflow is used to make changes to the website:

+1. Run `middleman` to start a development server.
+2. Edit the source code until you are happy with your changes.
+3. Commit your changes to the Git repository and push them to Github (`git push origin`).

+If you also wish to deploy your changes to the live website then:

+4. Run `middleman build`, which will create HTML / CSS / JS in the build directory.
+5. Run `middleman deploy`, which will switch the production server to the newly built website.

+## Notes

+We currently serve the live website from our [Github Pages repository](https://github.com/TransformationToolContest/TransformationToolContest.github.io) for the TransformationToolContext organisation.
+It can take a few minutes for Github Pages to update.

+Our domain name (http://transformation-tool-contest.eu) is registered via DNSimple.
+Louis has the account details.